 5 STEPS TO LOCKOUT / TAGOUT (LOTO) COMPLIANCE

 - Equipment Specific Lockout Written Procedures

 - Written Lockout Policy

-The most common problem found in lock out / tag out compliance is the lack of written equipment specific procedures.
-Having a overall plan (company lockout / tagout policy) is only one part of lockout / tagout compliance and does not bring a facility or plant into full compliance.
+The most common problem found in lockout / tagout compliance is the lack of written equipment-specific procedures.
+Having an overall plan (company lockout / tagout policy) is only one part of lockout / tagout compliance and does not bring a facility or plant into full compliance.
 Contact your Martin Technical Lockout Expert to get a lockout program evaluation or a quote on the services you need.

-As stated above, some states have thier own OSH programs that can have some differences from the federal OSHA programs.
-In the State of California, General Industry Safety Order, it calls its program lockout / blockout.
+As stated above, some states have their own OSH programs that can have some differences from the federal OSHA programs.
+The State of California, General Industry Safety Order, calls its program lockout / blockout.
 Blockout refers to the “blocking” of equipment that can rotate or move due to gravity.
 Blocking out moving parts is part of any lockout program.

 ABOUT ANSI Z244.1 CONTROL OF HAZARDOUS ENERGY

 American National Standard ANS / ASSE Z244.1 Control of Hazardous Energy – Lockout/Tagout and Alternative Methods Standard is a publication by the American Society of Safety Engineers.
 The standard provides more detailed information, especially on alternative lockout methods than OSHA, and can be used as an industry standard to reference.